Through the Boiler Upgrade Scheme, you could get a grant to help cover the cost of replacing a fossil fuel heating system in your home.

-For a property to be eligible for this scheme, it must have a valid energy performance certificate (EPC).
-It must not have outstanding recommendations for loft or cavity wall insulation.
+For a property to be eligible, it must have a valid energy performance certificate (EPC) and no outstanding recommendations for loft or cavity wall insulation.

-Where biomass boilers will be installed, the property must be in a rural location and not be connected to the gas grid.
+A property must be in a rural location and not connected to the gas grid to be eligible for a biomass boiler.

 Properties that are not eligible for this scheme include:

-• a property that has previously received government funding or support for a heat pump or biomass boiler
+- a property that has previously had government funding for a heat pump or biomass boiler

 Self-build properties are not eligible for biomass boilers.